 The Osceola wild turkey is one-of-a-kind.
 Its only home is in Florida.
-They have a longest spurs of all wild turkeys and they are by far the most aggressive.
+They have the longest spurs of all wild turkeys, and they are the most aggressive.
 Although they look similar to eastern turkeys (and likely interbreed with them), they are smaller and have darker colors.
-They are tough to hunt, but The Hunting Public’s Zach Ferenbaugh has some tips below to help.
+They’re tough to hunt, but The Hunting Public’s Zach Ferenbaugh has some tips below to help.

 Florida